domptail/French-Names/README.md

 ## Potential future analysis:
 - Gender of names: Some names can be both male and female (e.g., Camille, Dominique).
 It would be interesting to study the evolution over time of the gender of some names (percentage of males vs. females).
 - Impact of movies: Some correlations with movies/books (characters/actors) were shown anecdotally with some names (e.g., M, Arya, Daenerys).
 A more thorough analysis could be conducted using for example IMDb database.
 - Regional specificities: A more detailed analysis could show differences/similarities between France's regions.
 A file with regional information is available on INSEE's website.
-See for example the analysis done by Le Monde: http://www.lemonde.fr/les-decodeurs/article/2014/04/29/la-carte-des-prenoms-les-plus-donnes-en-france_4408677_4355770.html
+See for example the [analysis](http://www.lemonde.fr/les-decodeurs/article/2014/04/29/la-carte-des-prenoms-les-plus-donnes-en-france_4408677_4355770.html) done by Le Monde.
 - Soundex: The Soundex phonetic algorithm could be used to identify homophone names and further the analysis based on ngrams.
 For example, new spellings of the same names may also explain the increasing name diversity.
 - Name periodicity: Clustering shapes of trend curves may enable us to predict lifetime and periodicity of names.